 A Drupal module is a collection of files containing some functionality and is written in PHP.
 Because the module code executes within the context of the site, it can use all the functions and access all variables and structures of Drupal core.
 In fact, a module is no different from a regular PHP file that can be independently created and tested and then used to drive multiple functionalities.

-In other words, a Drupal module is fancy cluster of code files that allow you to do things like send emails from Drupal, add in images, and automate posts to social media platforms and so on.
+In other words, a Drupal module is a fancy cluster of code files that allow you to do things like sending emails from Drupal, adding images, and automate posts to social media platforms, and so on.

 What’s a Plugin?